mannerism/blog/_posts/2021-07-28-backend1-DB-Schema-and-SQL-code.markdown

       id bigserial [pk]
       from_account_id bigint [not null, ref: > A.id]
       to_account_id bigint [not null, ref: > A.id]
-      amount bigint [not null, note: '반드시 양수여야 합니다.'] // #1 created_at timestamptz [not null, default: `now()`]
+      amount bigint [not null, note: 'must be positive.'] // #1 created_at timestamptz [not null, default: `now()`]
     }
     ```